XpressAI/xai-discord/README.md

 1. In the [Discord Developer Portal](https://discord.com/developers/applications), navigate to your application's settings.
 2. Click on the "OAuth2" tab.
 3. Update the "Scopes" section and then the "Bot Permissions" section.
 Below is the config we have used:
     #### Scopes:
     - bot: For OAuth2 bots, this puts the bot in the user's selected guild by default.
     - applications.commands: Allows your app to use commands in a guild.
     #### Bot Permissions:
     - View Channels: Allows the bot to view the channels in the server.
     - Send Messages: Allows the bot to send messages in text channels.
     - Read Message History: Allows the bot to read the message history of text channels.

 4. Copy the generated URL from the "Scopes" section and paste it into your browser.
 5. Follow the prompts to authorize your bot and add it to your desired server.

 ## Developers Discord
-Have any questions?
-Feel free to chat with the devs at our [Discord](https://discord.com/invite/vgEg2ZtxCw)!
+Play with our Discord bot, Xaibo [here](https://discord.gg/dK8jgknkG6).
+The devs at there too.